kvssankar/natural-language-search/README.md

 # natural-language-search
-Search through your json data using natrual language
+Search through your json data using natural language